kdbanman/macros/test/stateHash/README.md

 # stateHash

+Notes:

+- postgresql must be listening on /tmp/.s.PGSQL.5432
+- init.sql will drop and create a table called stateHash

 single page client-server application using a mersenne twister and socket.io to test javascript hashcode libraries.

 from the server: